cenk1cenk2/old-drone-track-repository/README.md

         from_secrets: git_username
       git_password:
         from_secrets: git_password
-      release_file: # it will output to a file in the base of the repo. defaults to .tags
+      release_file: .tags # if it is set it will write to a file in the root of the repository root
+      env_var: # if set it will export to an environment variable
+      do_tag: # if set it will do a git tag with the new version
+      do_release: # if set it will do a release with the new version
 ```